 CEO at Lexware Inc.

 Simba Mubvuma is a lawyer and tech-entrepreneur specializing in Telecommunications, Entertainment, and Aviation Law.
-As CEO at Lexware Inc., he leads efforts to redefine access to justice in Africa through innovative technology.
+As CEO at Lexware Inc., he collaborates with young professionals across Africa to develop technology redefining access to justice on the continent.

 Event Details